juliuscc/semantic-release-slack-bot/README.md

 With this example:

+- Slack notification will always be sent using the "https://my-webhook.com" webhook url
-- Slack notifications are skipped on a successful release
+- Slack notifications are sent on a failure release from branches matching "lts/\*"
-- Slack notifications are sent on a failed release
+- Slack notifications are sent on a failure or successful release from branch "master"
+- Slack notifications are skipped on all other branches

 ## Screenshots